aswinsubhash/marhaba_test/README.md

 - **Dependency Injection**: Using get_it for dependency management
 - **Error Handling**: Graceful error handling with retry functionality
 - **Pull to Refresh**: Refresh video content with pull-down gesture
-- **Centralized Constants**: Organized constants for colors, sizes, and strings
+- **Centralized Constants**: Organized constants for colors, sizes, strings, and app configuration

 ## Architecture